shahmeerkm10/DWH_project/README.md

 -The report contains a video URL demoing our process and explaining some key functions

--We've also attached a few key scripts and other files used for the project
+-We've also attached a few key scripts and other files used for the project, the generation file can be used to generate the csvs

+-The excel sheet attached contains our full process breakdown for warehouse planning, following it should allow you to recreate our warehouse accordingly